oliver-500/webshop-app/README.md

 	1. Use docker: docker-compose up
 	2. App is available on localhost:3000

-2. method (Required software: MySQL database server Ver 8.0.31+ on port 3306, Spring boot with Java and Maven and Node Package Manager)
+2. method (Required software: MySQL database server Ver 8.0.31+ on port 3306, Spring boot with Java and Maven, Node Package Manager and Angular CLI)

 	1. Navigate to database directory cd ./database
 	2. Insert database with: mysql -u "your_username" -p < webshop.sql